By Lambert Strether of Corrente.

 The municipal charter amendment is not an empty declaration of values.
 Rather, it experiments with new forms of environmental protection and enforcement that transform municipal governments into venues of civic participation and the defenders of basic rights to water and life, for humans and the natural world.

-Further, LEBOR takes on the power structure. “,” it reads, “” It envisions a structural power shift within the law.
+Further, LEBOR takes on the power structure.
+“Corporations,” it reads, “that violate this law, or that seek to violate this law, shall not be deemed to be ‘persons.’”
+It envisions a structural power shift within the law.

 Hoo boy.
 That last clause really puts the cat among the pigeons.